Azure/Azure-Sentinel/Parsers/ASimWebSession/ARM/imWebSession/README.md

 This template deploys the ASIM WebSession schema parser for Source agnostic.

-This ASIM parser supports filtering and normalizing Web Session logs from all supported sources to the ASIM Web Session normalized schema.

-The Advanced SIEM Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.
+The Advanced Security Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.

 For more information, see: